Hungry Hound Dog Food receives the Advisor’s lowest rating of 1 star.

 |Estimated Nutrient Content|

-The first ingredient in this dog food is wheat middlings, commonly known as “wheat mill run”.
+The first ingredient in this dog food includes wheat middlings, commonly known as “wheat mill run”.
 Though it may sound wholesome, wheat mill run is actually an inexpensive by-product of cereal grain processing.

 For this reason, we do not consider corn a preferred component in any dog food.